physionetchallenges/physionetchallenges.github.io/2025/index.md

 Like all data, these data have different data collection, processing, and documentation procedures, but they are realistic examples of real-world data.
 If you use these or other data as part of your method, then please cite them appropriately to clarify your method and attribute the data contributors.

-The data will be have training, validation, and test sets.
+We will have will have training, validation, and test sets.
 The training data are publicly shared, and the validation and test data and labels will be privately sequestered to allow for the principled assessment of the submitted algorithms.
 The validation and test data include sources that are not represented in the training set.
 The prevalence rate of Chagas disease in each of the training, validation, and test sets approximately matches the prevalence rate of the countries in which Chagas disease is endemic.

 ### <a name="data-formats"></a> Data Formats